Ulrich L. LehnerUniversity of Notre Dame

 To view photos of Lehner's lecture, visit Lumen Christi's Facebook page.

-Ulrich L. Lehner is professor of Theology at Marquette University.
+Ulrich L. Lehner is the William K. Warren Professor of Theology at the University of Notre Dame.
 He is an internationally recognized expert in the study of religious history and historical theology from the late 15th to the early 20th century, especially the so-called Catholic Reformation/Catholic Reform.
 The main organizer of the Oxford Handbook of Early Modern Theology, 1600-1800, the first trans-confessional handbook of this crucial phase of Christian theology, he is also the sole editor of eight books and is working on three book projects relating to the history of Catholic women in the Age of Enlightenment, asceticism and moral formation, and Catholicism and Nazi-ideology.